Latest event: FASCISM, RADICALIZATION, AND WAR, 1914-50s: OCCUPATION, COUNTERINSURGENCY, COLLABORATIONISM, CIVIL WAR

 Barcelona, 28, 29, 30 May 2025

-The event is organized by the International Association for Comparative Fascist Studies (COMFAS) in cooperation with Universitat Autònoma de Barcelona and GRECS, Grup de Recerca en Guerra, Radicalisme Polític I Conflicte Social
+The event was organized by the International Association for Comparative Fascist Studies (COMFAS) in cooperation with Universitat Autònoma de Barcelona and GRECS, Grup de Recerca en Guerra, Radicalisme Polític I Conflicte Social

 Organizers